Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Sun: Full sun.

-Soil: Well drained, dry, low in organic content, pH 6.1-8.5 (slightly acidic to alkaline).
+Soil: Well draining, dry, low in organic content, pH 6.1-8.5 (slightly acidic to alkaline).

 Litter: Leaves in fall.

-Propagation: Seed which must be cold stratified.
+Propagation: Seed, which must be cold stratified.

 Uses: Ornamental.